SamGon24/SamGon24/README.md

 ## About Me 🚀
 - 🎓 CS Major at Texas State | Graduating in 2027
-- 🏋️‍♂️ Passionate about fitness, music, sports and technology
+- 🏋️‍♂️ Passionate about sports, music, mathematics and technology
 - 🤖 Looking forward to learn more on the Artifical Intelligence side of Computer Science!
 - 🔍 Currently researching WAR metrics in baseball ahd its implications
 - using AI.